TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-tūmanako.md

 TEDxAuckland is taking over 'ASB Waterfront Theatre' for a full day of talks, performances, inspiration, and new connections.

-Speakers will be released soon.
 The event is fully catered so just bring your lovely self and maybe someone else\!

+Find the growing list of speakers below.

 ~~Early Bird tickets $99~~<br>General Release tickets $129<br>Late Bird tickets $159